Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## beginChild() {: #infinity.ui.beginChild_function .doc-function}

 Begins a new child window with the specified id, size, border, and window flags.
+Returns a boolean indicating whether the child window was successfully created.

 Signature:
 ```